ennis/kyute/NOTES.md

 -> svgomg
 Just parse a SVG subset (minisvg) without css and stuff

+In code: a fun and compact way of drawing dynamic icons, gauges, progress bars, etc.

+-> minimal parametric vector drawing language that can reference variables from the environment

+* rect
+* path
+* arc
+* transform
+* replicate
+* randomize

 # TODO: a simple layout to place two elements relative to each other, simpler than grid